junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Jody invites them in the second they knock on the door.

+She looks especially exhausted in her casual clothe -- not the usual sheriff's uniform they get used to see.
+It must be one of her rare day offs.

 "How many red lights you broke on the way?"
 She asks half-jokingly, leading them in.
 The three of them follow closely.

 They made the trip to Sioux Falls in three hours.